davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.sqlddl/index.md

    INSERT OR IGNORE INTO Dept VALUES ('HIST','Department of History','Wyatt Hall');
    ```

 4. One thing you'll figure out very shortly is that your foreign key constraints will reject insertions where primary keys don't exist.
 For instance, when you insert into the Major table `(1001,'ENGL')`, but let's say `ENGL` does not yet exist in the Dept table, then SQLite will reject the insertion.
-This means you need to organize your insertions so that you do them in order in groups: all Students first, then Depts, then Courses, Major, and Enroll.
+This means you need to organize your insertions so that you do them in order: all Students first, then Departments, then Courses, Major, and finally Enroll.

-5. **Important:** Save your script for submission.
-I don't need your script's output.
-I will run your script, and copy-and-paste its output directly into SQLite to grade it.
+5. **Submission:** I just need two things: First, I need a file containing your SQL statements for creating the database schema.
+The second file is your Python or Java script.
+I don't need a file containing your script's output.
+I will run your script against my test data, and copy-and-paste its output directly into SQLite to grade it.

 #### Expected Output